Skip to content

 • Is stateful set: Toggle on/off for stateful set.
 This is a Kubernetes container feature.

 • Ports: Configure the application ports to be exposed to users.
-Multiple ports can be configured by clicking the Add Port button.
+Click Add Port to add more.
+Example for JupyterLab with SSH: ui: 8888, ssh: 22.

 • Featured: Toggle on/off.
 When on, this application will appear at the top of the Applications list in the Featured section.

-Stateful sets are useful in Kubernetes when you need to maintain a predictable hostname list for multi-POD jobs, as shown in the following example:
+Stateful sets are useful in Kubernetes when you need a predictable hostname list for multi-POD jobs:

 • some_hostname_prefix_0 is the hostname of the 1st replica.